-Residential sector electricity loads grew from 5,350 average megawatts in 1986 to about 8,313 average megawatts in 2012.
-Although residential demand for electricity has been increasing, the per capita consumption of electricity in the residential sector was declining or stable until about 2005 when per capita electricity consumption began to grow.
-Improved building codes and more efficient appliances helped to keep the consumption level down.
-Per capita consumption (adjusted for weather) for the region, as well as the overall trend, is shown in the Figure E - 6.
+Residential sector electricity loads grew from 5,350 average megawatts in 1986 to about 7,339 average megawatts in 2014.
+Although residential demand for electricity has been increasing, the per capita consumption of electricity in the residential sector was been declining.
+Improved building codes and more efficient appliances helped to keep the per capita consumption level down.
+The trend in per capita consumption (adjusted for weather) for the residential sector for the region is shown in the Figure E - 6.

-Figure E - 6: Change in Residential Per Capita Consumption
+Figure E - 6: Change in Residential Per Capita Consumption (weather adjusted)

 Since start of the great recession in 2007 per household consumption has continued to decline.
 Figure E - 7 shows the average per household annual electricity consumption for the region's public utility and investor-owned utilities (IOUs) residential consumers.
 From Figure E - 7 it can be observed that measured in megawatt-hour consumption per household per year, the average consumption has either been declining or has been fairly flat for the past 8 years for customers of both types of utilities.
-Major year-to-year differences in use are due to variations in temperature sensitive enduses, especially space heating and air-conditioning caused by weather.
+Major year-to-year differences in use are due to variations in temperature sensitive end uses, especially space heating and air-conditioning caused by weather.

-Figure E - 7: Residential Per Household Consumption (MWH/household)
+Figure E - 7: Residential per Household Consumption (MWH/household)